yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/blobstore-tuning-guide.markdown

  Timing buffered disk reads: 2630 MB in  3.00 seconds = 876.09 MB/sec
 {%endhighlight%}

+This means the machine can read one CD from the volume in one second.
+If you have a magnetic disk you should probably see something like ~100 MB/sec.

+{%comment%}
 Yes, that means my laptop can read one CD from the volume in one second.
 If you have a magnetic disk you should probably see something like ~100 MB/sec.
+{%endcomment%}

 ### Aggregation

 Most installations will require greater read/write performance than that offered by a single drive.
 This necessarily involves RAID technology.
 There are only two RAID designations we will be considering, RAID0 and RAID10.
 RAID0 means that data being stored is separated, or 'striped', ie. partitioned, to all the drives.
 RAID10 is the same, with the exception that every stripe has a backup.

+{%comment%}
 The MongoDB installation I use at home (RAID10) has 4 drives, and uses the HBA (Host Bus Adapter) to mirror 0/1 & 2/3, and then splits the data onto these two stripes using 'mdadm' (multi-disk administrator).
 This is the tool that SanDisk uses internally for testing, as an array can be taken down and reconfigured very easily.
 This requires one core, however, so installations using only 4 cores may wish to employ a dedicated RAID controller, as opposed to an HBA.
 In such instances all management functions should be turned off, as they will negatively impact performance.
+{%endcomment%}

 Although we don't yet have conclusive test data, it is believed that performance will be better using 4 drives aggregated into RAID0 and then split into 4 partitions, than it would using each drive separately.
 Brian O'Krafka believes that the optimal size might be 8 drives, or 16 if using RAID10.
 This has implications for stripe size, which determines how many bytes are used across the stripes for data storage.
 8 drives would probably benefit most from using 4k or 8k-byte chunks, meaning a 32k or 64k-byte stripe.
 As ZetaScale manages storage internally this should not affect data storage in the manner it does normally, where storing one byte would require 64k.